potterheadgryffin/ModerateBuildingStock/README.md

+# ModerateBuildingStock:
-# ModerateBuildingStock: This is the repository to create synthetic building data for the MODERATE Horizon EU project.
+This is the repository to create synthetic time-series building operational data for the MODERATE Horizon EU project.